-Hong Kong is a city divided into three parts: mainland, peninsula and the island.
+Hong Kong is a city divided into three parts: mainland, peninsula, and island.
 Its small size provides ample space for the mix of local and international communities.
-Mainland, where the famous Kowloon is situated, is the cultural heart, where most of the Chinese reside, while the island is the financial district where most of the ex-pats reside.
+On the mainland is Kowloon which is the cultural heart and where most of the Chinese reside.
+The island is the financial district where most of the ex-pats reside.
 The island has large hills and the skyscrapers are built upon these hills like lego towers, overlooking the swath of water between the city and the mainland.
 Half of the island is undeveloped, with lush forests with a botanical garden in the middle of a concrete jungle.
-The serpentine roads coil their way across the land and there are stairwells and escalators that hop over the road serpentine, leading one from the top to the bottom through the residential homes, businesses and temples of the island.
+The serpentine roads coil their way across the land and some stairwells and escalators hop over the road serpentine, leading one from the top to the bottom through the residential homes, businesses, and temples of the island.

-At the synagogue on Robinson road, built in 1901 on the land bequeathed by the same wealthy David Sassoon of India and Baghdad, who built an enormous empire with his sons across India and Asia at the beginnning of the century.
-Inside the synagogue you will find sharply dressed businessmen from all over the world.
+On Robinson road is the Ohel Leah synagogue.
+Built in 1901 on the land bequeathed by the same wealthy David Sassoon of India and Baghdad, who built an enormous empire with his sons across India and Asia at the beginning of the century.
+Inside the synagogue, you will find sharply dressed businessmen from all over the world.
 The building is beige, with double domes at the entrance on the outside and intricately carved, dark wood inside.
-It is orthodox and the black suits and white shirts of the businessmen give it a faint sense of the underworld.
-Even the prayers are not so much a singing, but a mumbling punctuated by long silences.
-This feeling is a not entirely inappropriate as the fortune used to establish it came from the Sassoon’s dealing as a middleman in the trade and sale of opium, among other more respectable trades.
+The black suits and white shirts of the businessmen give it a faint sense of the underworld.
+Even the prayers are not so much singing, but a mumbling punctuated by long silences.
+This feeling is not entirely inappropriate as the fortune used to establish it came from the Sassoon’s dealing as a middleman in the trade and sale of opium, among other more respectable trades.

-As land is expensive in Hong Kong, when the building next door bought some of the land from the synagogue and built a large luxury highrise, it gave first four floors as part of the deal with the synagogue.
-Those floors house a school, a community center, a pool and a banquet hall.
-Inside the banquet hall one can go eat breakfast and dinner and on Sundays, for a mere $40, you can get an all you can eat buffet complete with lamb, steak, sushi and a table full of desert.
-Business men and their wives talk inside and outside, boys chase a soccer ball using the entrance arches of the synagogue as goal posts while girls play netless volleyball with big red balloons.
-On the other side of the synagogue, boy scouts sit in a circle doing push ups overlooked by skyscrapers and overlooking the island bellow are the gardens cut into the hillside.
+Because land is expensive in Hong Kong, when the building next door bought some of the lands from the synagogue to build a large luxury highrise, it gave the first four floors as part of the deal with the synagogue.
+Those floors house a school, a community center, a pool, and a banquet hall.
+Inside the banquet hall, one can go eat breakfast and dinner, and on Sundays, for a mere $40, you can get an all-you-can-eat buffet complete with lamb, steak, sushi, and a table full of desert.
+Businessmen and their wives talk inside and outside, boys chase a soccer ball using the entrance arches of the synagogue as goalposts while girls play netless volleyball with big red balloons.
+On the other side of the synagogue, boy scouts sit in a circle doing push-ups overlooked by skyscrapers, and overlooking the island below are the gardens cut into the hillside.